Permafrost/TundraTN/README.md

   failing that [UTF-8].
 * `$encoding.output` is an optional character set to use when serializing the split documents.
 If not specified, defaults to [UTF-8].
+* `$validate.input?` is an optional boolean flag which when true will validate the input content against the given $schema.input, and throw an exception if the content is invalid.
+Defaults to false.
+* `$validate.output?` is an optional boolean flag which when true will validate each output content against the appropriate schema, and throw an exception if the content is invalid.
+Defaults to false.
 * `$status.done` is an optional user status to use for the bizdoc when it has been split successfully.
 Defaults to DONE.
 * `$status.ignored` is an optional user status to use for the bizdoc when no